-Subscriptions for purchases of books, magazines, newspapers, films, software instructions or other publications shall be in the name of the agency and the position, not in the name of the incumbent.
-Payment for either new or renewal subscriptions, up to two years, may be in the fiscal year that the renewal invoice is received or the original subscription is invoiced.
-The subscription period need not coincide to the fiscal year period.
+Subscriptions for the purchase of books, magazines, newspapers, newsletters, films, software instructions or other publications shall be in the name of the agency and the position, not in the name of the incumbent.
+All subscriptions must be relevant to the operations of the agency.

+Payment of new or renewal subscriptions, for up to two years, may be made in the fiscal year in which the original subscription begins or the renewal invoice is received.
+The subscription period does not need to coincide with the State's fiscal year.